Auto-Linear Phenomenon in Subsurface Imaging: Experiments

-We can clearly observe that there is a strong correlation between the singular values and the dataset complexity.
+\textbf{Correlation between the linear layer and datasets' complexity.} By simplifying the image-to-image translation problem to a linear problem, our model is easy to analyze.
+With only a linear converter trained in a supervised manner, we can conduct a singular value decomposition analysis.
+The results are shown in Figure~\ref{svd}.
+We normalize it by dividing it by its maximum value and trunk it at 128 dim, which is the bottleneck dimension.
+We can clearly observe a strong correlation between the singular values and the dataset complexity.
 Generally speaking, CurveFault-B, FlatFault-B, Style-A, Style-B, and CurveFault-B have the most complex velocity map among all datasets.
-As we can see, their singular values are much slower to fall.
+Their singular values are much slower to fall.
 On the other hand, FlatVel-A and Kimberlina-CO$_2$ are the simplest datasets, which are also reflected in their singular values.
-We also provide the original singular Value in Appendix Figure~\ref{svd2} for reference.
-All these results prove that our linear converter correlates to the datasets' complexity.
-For readers who might be interested, \cite{dengopenfwi} provides a more detailed analysis of datasets' complexity among all 11 datasets.
+The original singular value is in the Supplementary Material for reference.
+Results prove that our linear converter correlates to the datasets' complexity.
+For readers who might be interested, \citet{dengopenfwi} provide a more detailed analysis of datasets' complexity.